-Despite the concern raised by Fourakis and Iverson [1984], recent studies suggest that the phonetic differences in a neutralizing position cannot be exclusively attributed to the orthographic influence.
-In their study on German final devoicing, Roettger et al. [2011, see also 2014] adopted an experimental task in which nonce words were elicited by presenting the stimuli to the speakers with auditory cues, thereby minimizing the effects of orthography.
+Despite the concern raised by Fourakis and Iverson (1984), recent studies suggest that the phonetic differences in a neutralizing position cannot be attributed solely to orthographic influence.
+In their study on German final devoicing, Roettger et al. (2011, see also 2014) adopted an experimental task in which nonce words were elicited by presenting the stimuli to the speakers with auditory cues, thereby minimizing the effects of orthography.
 The results showed that significant differences were observed in terms of preceding vowel duration and burst intensity.
-They concluded that, contrary to Fourakis and Iverson [1984], incomplete neutralization does occur even when the speakers are not exposed to orthographic differences.
-The orthographic effects on final devoicing have been examined in other studies on incomplete neutralization as well [Ernestus and Baayen, 2006; Kharlamov, 2012; Warner et al., 2004, 2006], and these studies showed that, in general, acoustic differences are greater when the speakers are presented with orthographic cues than when they are not, but that nevertheless, incomplete neutralization is observed even without the presence of orthographic input.
+They concluded that, contrary to Fourakis and Iverson (1984), incomplete neutralization does occur even when the speakers are not exposed to orthographic differences.
+The orthographic effects on final devoicing have been examined in other studies on incomplete neutralization as well (Ernestus and Baayen 2006, Kharlamov 2012, Warner et al. 2006), and these studies showed that, in general, acoustic differences are greater when the speakers are presented with orthographic cues than when they are not, but that nevertheless, incomplete neutralization is observed even without the presence of orthographic input.

-In addition to the effect of orthography, word-specific factors such as lexical frequency [Pierrehumbert, 2002; VanDam and Port, 2005], and the presence/absence of a lexical neighbor [Baese-Berk and Goldrick, 2009; Wright, 2004] are shown to affect phonetic realizations, potentially resulting in apparent cases of incomplete neutralization.
-For example, VanDam and Port [2005] showed that the VOT of English /t/ is longer in low lexical frequency words than in high frequency words.
-Baese-Berk and Goldrick [2009] found that the presence/absence of minimal pairs among lexical items can affect the duration of VOT in English.
-They showed that the VOT of a word-initial /p/ was significantly longer when the word in question has a minimally contrasting neighbor (e.g., pox [p^hoks] has an existing minimal pair, box [boks]) than when it does not have such a neighbor (e.g., posh $[p^{h}of]$ vs. bosh [bof]).
+In addition to the effect of orthography, word-specific factors such as lexical frequency (Pierrehumbert 2002, VanDam and Port 2005), and the presence/absence of a lexical neighbor (Baese-Berk and Goldrick 2009, Wright 2004) are shown to affect phonetic realizations, potentially resulting in apparent cases of incomplete neutralization.
+For example, VanDam and Port (2005) showed that the VOT of English /t/ is longer in low lexical frequency words than in high frequency words.
+Baese-Berk and Goldrick (2009) found that the presence/absence of minimal pairs among lexical items can affect the duration of VOT in English.
+They showed that the VOT of a word-initial /p/ was significantly longer when the word in question has a minimally contrasting neighbor (e.g., pox [phoks] which has an existing minimal pair, box [boks]) than when it does not have such a neighbor (e.g., posh [phof] vs. \bosh [bof]).

 These lexical effects on phonetic implementation should be taken into consideration in the study of incomplete neutralization.
 For example, suppose that in studying a case of incomplete neutralization, we may find that the burst of [t] of the underlying /t/ is longer than that of underlying /d/; however, that longer burst may be due to the fact that the words containing /t/ happen to be less frequent or have a minimal pair (i.e., hyperarticulated due to lexical reasons).
 Similarly, suppose that words containing /d/ were hyperaticulated due to some lexical factor.
 This would result in longer preceding vowel duration, which may look like incomplete neutralization.
-We thus feel it necessary to show that incomplete neutralization occurs independent of such lexical frequency effects.
+Thus, it is necessary to show that incomplete neutralization occurs independently of such lexical frequency effects.
 At the very least, in studying incomplete neutralization, it would be ideal to minimize the effects of lexical factors and orthographic influences, to the extent possible.

-1.3 Background on Russian word-final devoicing
+1.3 Background on Russian Word-final Devoicing

-Russian is one of the many languages in which the distinction between underlyingly voiced and voiceless obstruents is thought to be neutralized in word-final position [e.g., Akishina and Baranovskaja, 2010; Cubberley, 2002; Hamilton, 1980; Halle, 1959; Wade, 2010].
-The domain of final devoicing in Russian is considered to be a prosodic word, which includes prepositions and lexical content words [Padgett, 2012].
-At the right edge of a prosodic word, underlyingly voiced and voiceless obstruents are, impressionistically speaking, homophonous (e.g., [luk] from /luk/ 'onion.MASC.NOM.SG.' vs. [luk] from /lug/ 'meadow.MASC.NOM.SG.').
+Russian is one of the many languages in which the distinction between underlyingly voiced and voiceless obstruents is thought to be neutralized in word-final position (e.g., Akishina and Baranovskaja 2010, Cubberley 2002, Hamilton 1980, Halle 1959, Wade 2010).
+The domain of final devoicing in Russian is considered to be a prosodic word, which includes prepositions and lexical content words (Padgett 2012).
+At the right edge of a prosodic word, underlyingly voiced and voiceless obstruents are, impressionistically speaking, homophonous (e.g., [luk] from /luk/ 'onion\MASC.NOM.SG.' vs. [luk] from /lug/ 'meadow\MASC.NOM.SG.').
 However, the actual status of this neutralization has long been debated.